 Discovering the reign of louis XIV

-Every first Wednesday of the month, starting in November 2025, the Palace of Versailles will offer a series of evening history classes to allow the public to discover the key events that marked the reign of the Sun King.
-Each class will focus on a theme from the reign of Louis XIV and will be taught by a renowned specialist.
+Every first Wednesday of the month, starting in November 2025, the Palace of Versailles offered a series of evening history classes allowing the public to discover the key events that marked the reign of the Sun King.
+Each class focused on a theme from the reign of Louis XIV and was taught by a renowned specialist.

 The first lecture introduces the functioning of royal power and the logic of absolute monarchy.
 The audience then follows the evolution of the kingdom's diplomacy and geopolitics, between military confrontations and periods of peace.
 The following lectures focus on how the king finances his authority through taxation and shed light on his complex relationship with religion and the Church.